ycoroneos/LightDraw/paper/LIDR_detailed.md

 into it.
 Since the light volumes are implicit, no real geometry must be dispatched to the gpu in order to render the light volumes.
-Instead a full-screen quad is rendered and, for every single fragment on the quad, its world-space position is recovered from multiplying the NDC coordinate with the camera's inverse ProjectionView matrix.
-NDC depth is recovered by looking it up from the depth buffer generated earlier.
+Instead a full-screen quad is rendered and, for every single fragment on the quad, its world-space position is recovered from multiplying the clip space coordinate with the camera's inverse ProjectionView matrix.
+Clip space depth is recovered by looking it up from the depth buffer generated earlier.
 This is a complicated step, so I will walk through the code below:

 Reconstruct scenepos in clip space:
 ````
   //xyz scenepos in clip space
-  //clip space goes from [0,1]
+  //clip space goes from [-1,1] but NDC depth goes from [0,1] and
   //var_texcoords are (x,y) position of fragment on the full screen quad
+  //var_texcoords go from [0,1]
   float scenedepth = texture(depthmap, var_texcoords).r * 2.0f - 1.0f;
   vec4 scenepos_clip = vec4((var_texcoords*2.0f) - 1.0f, scenedepth, 1.0f);
 ````